United States Declaration of Independence: Draft and adoption

 On July 2, South Carolina reversed its position and voted for independence.
 In the Pennsylvania delegation, Dickinson and Robert Morris abstained, allowing the delegation to vote three-to-two in favor of independence.
 The tie in the Delaware delegation was broken by the timely arrival of Caesar Rodney, who voted for independence.
 The New York delegation abstained once again since they were still not authorized to vote for independence, although they were allowed to do so a week later by the New York Provincial Congress.
 The resolution of independence was adopted with twelve affirmative votes and one abstention, and the colonies formally severed political ties with Great Britain.
 John Adams wrote to his wife on the following day and predicted that July 2 would become a great American holiday.
 He thought that the vote for independence would be commemorated; he did not foresee that Americans would instead celebrate Independence Day on the date when the announcement of that act was finalized.

 I am apt to believe that [Independence Day] will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
 It ought to be solemnized with Pomp and Parade, with shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.

 Congress next turned its attention to the committee's draft of the declaration.
 They made significant changes in wording during several days of debate including the removal of nearly a fourth of the text.
 The final wording of the Declaration of Independence was approved on July 4, 1776, and sent to the printer for publication.

 There is a distinct change in wording from this original broadside printing of the Declaration and the final official engrossed copy.
 The word "unanimous" was inserted as a result of a Congressional resolution passed on July 19, 1776: "Resolved, That the Declaration passed on the 4th, be fairly engrossed on parchment, with the title and stile of 'The unanimous declaration of the thirteen United States of America,' and that the same, when engrossed, be signed by every member of Congress."
-Historian George Athan Billias says: "Independence amounted to a new status of interdependence: the United States was now a sovereign nation entitled to the privileges and responsibilities that came with that status.
-America thus became a member of the international community, which meant becoming a maker of treaties and alliances, a military ally in diplomacy, and a partner in foreign trade on a more equal basis."